Deltares/dfm_tools/README.rst

 	- WARNING: part of the z interfaces/center data in dflowfm hisfile is currently wrong, check your figures carefully
 	- layer argument now has to be provided when retrieving zcoordinate_c (centers) from hisfile, but not when retrieving zcoordinate_w (interfaces), align this.
 	- check center/corner correctness, pcolormesh does not completely correspond with contours
+- add retrieval of variable units (and automatically plot them in test bench)
 - add tekal write functions
 - expand Delft3D read and plot options
 - add sattelite basemap (cartopy/basemap):